Sefayet-Alam/Sefayet-Alam/README.md

 - 📫 How to reach me **sefayetalam14@gmail.com**

-- ⚡ Fun fact **I believe good sense of humor can build good friendships.**
+- ⚡ Fun fact **Did you know the first computer bug was an actual bug?
+In 1947, engineers found a moth causing issues in the Mark II computer at Harvard.**

 - ⚡ My CV and certificates: https://github.com/Sefayet-Alam/Achivemenets_-_Certificates- <br/>